copia-automation/.github/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please place an "x" between brackets to mark each relevant box -->

 <!-- This Pull Request ... -->
-- [ ] Links to Clickup
+- [ ] Links to Project Management Tool
 - [ ] Has the appropriate PR type label (bug, feature, testing, etc.)
-- [ ] Introduces new tests on the critical code paths
+- [ ] Introduces new tests on the code paths changed
 - [ ] Has been manually verified
 - [ ] Generates no new console or log warnings/errors (manual check)
 - [ ] Documentation added/updated as applicable